Chicken & Waffles for West Asheville + Recipe

 The Stehlings have operated the ever-popular Early Girl Eatery in downtown Asheville since 2001, serving up fresh takes on Southern food, created with ingredients sourced as nearby as possible.

 The new spot will be joining a string of great places in West Asheville, which was recently hailed in the New York Times as "a blue-collar hybrid with yoga studios and bistros joining longtime establishments along the main drag."
-King Daddy's will be located right on that main drag, at 444 Haywood Road, and eager fans can follow updates on the restaurant's Facebook page.
+King Daddy's will be located right on that main drag, at 444 Haywood Road.

 RECIPE: King Daddy's Beet Burger